-Horsham District Council’s is committed to ensuring digital accessibility for people with disabilities.
-We are continually improving the user experience for everyone, and applying the relevant accessibility standards.
+Horsham District Council is committed to ensuring digital accessibility for everyone.
+We are continually improving the user experience of our website and applying the relevant accessibility standards.

 - Change colours, contrast levels and fonts

 - Zoom in up to 300% without the text spilling off the screen

 - Navigate most of the website using just a keyboard

 - Navigate most of the website using speech recognition software

 - Listen to most of the website using a screen reader